TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>crash_log_msg_size</code>
 </td>
 <td>
-he maximum size of events in the crash log, expressed as a number of bytes
+The maximum size of events in the crash log, expressed as a number of bytes
 </td>
 <td>